vidittalati/detection-portfolio/README.md

 - `sample-logs/` — Small synthetic sample logs to validate detections locally.
 - `writeups/` — Short write-ups explaining attacker behaviour, detection rationale, false positives and tuning steps.

-If you'd like to run these locally, see `sigma_to_splunk.md` for a quick validation guide.

 ---

 ## TL;DR — Key Detections